Eckhaus throws 4 TD passes in Bryant's 58-14 win - NewsBreak

 Eckhaus throws 4 TD passes in Bryant's 58-14 win

+NORTH ANDOVER, Mass. -- Zevi Eckhaus passed for four touchdowns and Bryant defeated Merrimack 58-14 on Saturday in a regular-season finale.
+The Bulldogs (7-4, 5-2)...www.dailyherald.com

-Zevi Eckhaus passed for four touchdowns and Bryant defeated Merrimack 58-14 on Saturday in a regular-season finale.
+NORTH ANDOVER, Mass. -- Zevi Eckhaus passed for four touchdowns and Bryant defeated Merrimack 58-14 on Saturday in a regular-season finale.
+The Bulldogs (7-4, 5-2)...www.dailyherald.com

-The Bulldogs (7-4, 5-2) finished in a two-way tie for second behind Northeast Conference champion Sacred Heart.

-Eckhaus was 22-of-30 passing for 317 yards and threw two touchdowns to Anthony Frederick who had 131 yards receiving.
-Fabrice Mukendi and Ishod Finger rushed for two touchdowns apiece.

 Comments / 0